Press picture download Hands-On-Cycle from Google Photos (select picture, click “Download” above)

 Nimble tricycles as a platform for handbike

-Friedrichshafen.
+Kriftel.
 HP Velotechnik presents a completely new development in the field of handbikes with the Hands-On-Cycle, at the Eurobike trade fair in Friedrichshafen.
 It is the world’s first handbike that features an extremely compact design with a fully enclosed chain guide and integrated cable pulls and impresses with other innovative technical solutions.
-Hands-On-Cycle will be showcasted at the Eurobike from September 1 to 4 at the HP Velotechnik booth (B1-100).
+The German recumbent manufacturer will launch the Hands-On-Cycle in spring 2022.

 Hands-On-Cycle fits selected trikes from HP Velotechnik.
 The drivetrain replaces the front boom of Scorpion fs 20 or Gekko fx 26.
 The only difference compared to the standard pedal drive is the connection of the steering by push rod.
 With Hands-On-Cycle, the sporty trikes become an everyday vehicle for people with disabilities.
 One aspect is particularly important to CEO Paul Hollants: „With Hands-On-Cycle, we are proud to introduce even more people to the fun world of recumbent trikes!“

-In this context, the trikes from the German manufacturer expand the range of applications considerably: „The stable-tipping tricycles from HP Velotechnik with a low center of gravity are significantly more capable of off-road use.
-This is in contrast to many other hand bikes.“ The main reason for this is the design of the vehicle with rear-wheel drive and two steered front wheels.
+In this context, the stable-tipping trikes from the German manufacturer expand the range of applications considerably: „The tricycles from HP Velotechnik are significantly more capable of off-road use.
+This is in contrast to many other hand bikes.“ The main reason for this is the design of the vehicle with rear-wheel drive, a low center of gravity and two steered front wheels.
 Their operation is extremely intuitive, and riders always have the two front wheels in view.
 Steering is done by a combination of turning and pivoting and is based on a highly sophisticated mechanism.
 The result is a much smaller turning circle than on many other handbikes.